parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 In linguistics a `token` is an "individual occurrence of a linguistic unit in speech or writing".
 > Electrum allows seed generation from tokens (i.e. non-dictionary words).
 ### Dictionary
-A `dictionary` is a standard set of reference tokens of a single language.
+A `dictionary` is a standard set of unique reference tokens of a single language.
 > There may be more than one dictionary per language.
 ### Interpreter
-An `interpreter` is a set of same-length dictionaries of distinct languages, each identified by language.
+An `interpreter` is a set of same length (word-count) dictionaries of distinct languages, each identified by language.
 > An interpreter maps between entropy and mnemonic forms, given a specified or detected language.

 > There is no necessary standard defining the set of interpreter dictionaries.